RunestoneInteractive/thinkcspy/_sources/PythonTurtle/TherangeFunction.rst

        print(i)

 Finally, suppose we want to have a sequence of even numbers.
 How would we do that?
-Easy, we add another parameter, a step, that tells range what to count by.
-For even numbers we want to start at 0 and count by 2's.
-So if we wanted the first 10 even numbers we would use ``range(0,19,2)``.
+Easy, we add another parameter, a ``step``, that tells range what to count by.
+Say that for even numbers we want to start at 0 and count by 2's.
+So if we wanted the first 10 *even* numbers we would use ``range(0,19,2)``.
 The most general form of the range is ``range(start, stop, step)``.
 You can also create a sequence of numbers that starts big and gets smaller by using a negative value for the step parameter.

 .. activecode:: ch03_6
     :nocanvas: